pgeu/pgeu-system/docs/elections/elections.md

 Introduction text
-: An introduction text to show under the headline *Information* on the election form page.
-Markdown can be used in this field.
+: An introduction text to show under the headline *Information* on the election form page and on the election results page.

 Election active
 : If this election is active.
 If this is not enabled, there will be